Rohith-1717/Anime-Face-Generator/README.md

 ANIME FACE GENERATOR:

-Generates anime faces using DCGAN based on random noise vectors.
-Trained on animeface dataset.
+This uses a DCGAN (Deep Convolutional General Adversary Network) to create anime faces.
+It is trained using the animeface dataset and generates images based on random noise vectors.

 Streamlit App Link: https://anime-face-generator-rohith.streamlit.app